×

 What is a typical expat home or apartment like in Thailand?

 "A typical expat home or apartment in Thailand is typically decorated with a mix of western and Asian-influenced furniture, fixtures and decorations.
 It often features open living spaces and airy bedrooms.
 The kitchen is usually outfitted with modern appliances and plenty of storage space.
 Many expat homes and apartments also boast plenty of outdoor space for entertaining, relaxing and taking in the tropical ambience.
-Living in Thailand also offers expats the opportunity to experience unique cultural and culinary experiences, as well as access to some of the world's top beaches," remarked one member in Thailand.
+Living in Thailand also offers expats the opportunity to experience unique cultural and culinary experiences, as well as access to some of the world's top beaches," explained one expat living in Thailand.

 What is the average cost of housing in Thailand?